jdevfullstack/programming-core-concepts/README.md

 (0s and 1s) and
 it should not be interpreted literally.
-It's just a representation of something a computer can recognize: high voltage and no voltage.
+It's just a representation of something a computer can recognize: absence or presence of electric pulse.
+Compare this with any drawing
-Imagine any drawing can be accomplished just by simply using a dot-and-no-dot pattern!
+that can be accomplished just
+by simply using a dot-and-no-dot pattern!
 It's the same thing for the computer.